lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

     List<MD5JointInfo.MD5JointData> joints = md5Model.getJointInfo().getJoints();
 ```

 Then we need to calculate the vertices position based on the information contained in the weights and joints.
-This is done in the following block
+This is done in the following block:

 ```java
     for (MD5Mesh.MD5Vertex vertex : vertices) {